 Pacific Links Hawai'i is redesigning the Mākaha West Golf Course to a new 18-hole championship golf course.
-Work will include grubbing of existing vegetation and grading for new golf holes.
-Community members are concerned that the redesign of the golf course will lead to additional flooding in the valley.
+It is currently in the design and permitting phase of redeveloping the golf course, which is currently not open for play or in playable condition.
+Community members are concerned that the redesign of the golf course will lead to increased flooding in the valley.
 The engineers for the new golf course design have indicated that the new golf course will not increase runoff from the property.